 Nora placed a comforting hand on Holly’s shoulder.
 “The memories are not gone; our history lives in you Holly.
 It lives in all who have survived.
 This is the beginning of our next chapter.”

 Naomi called the Coven to the round table in the library and Cathy served hot coffee and hot chocolate.
 Everyone listened attentively as Nora spoke.
 “As you all know Absalom is pure darkness, a plague that wants to consume the Earth, the complete opposite of Isis, who brought forth the light and seeded the Earth.
 That is why our heavenly mother created a protector in our likeness.
 Now that our savior is born again, I truly believe this is the end of the witch hunters’ reign of terror.”

 Tara stood firm, drawing strength from Nora’s words, embracing her newly held position, accepting her purpose, her responsibility, and her sworn obligation to protect the ones who depended on her.

-“Tara…” Nora said, taking Tara’s hand in hers, “A dead leader of the witch-hunters told us that your mother, cousin, and our sister Willa have been taken as sacrifices to Absalom.”
+“Tara...”
+Nora said, taking Tara’s hand in hers, “Witch-hunters told us that your mother, cousin, and our sister Willa have been taken as sacrifices to Absalom.”

 “Jess, we gonna find her,” Tara assured her weary progeny.

-Tara could not believe her eyes, standing tall and proud in the doorway was her aunt Ruby Jean!
-Ruby’s announcement caused a dreadful shock to sweep the room, gasp and wails of anguish resonate as the coven members are overwhelmed with sadness and despair.
+Tara could not believe her eyes, standing tall and proud in the doorway was her aunt Ruby Jean.
+Ruby’s announcement of the murdered sister caused a dreadful shock to sweep the room, gasp and wails of anguish resonate as the coven members are overwhelmed with sadness and despair.